-Where a taxpayer has two (or more) residences for any period, Section 604(8)(a), provides that the taxpayer may agree with the Inspector of Taxes which one is to be treated as the main residence, provided that the taxpayer gives notice in writing to the Inspector within 2 years of the beginning of that period.
+Where a taxpayer has two (or more) residences for any period, Section 604(8)(a), provides that the taxpayer may agree with the Inspector of Taxes which one is to be treated as the main residence, provided that the taxpayer gives notice in writing to the Inspector within 2 years\ of the beginning of that period.
 In default of such notice, the Inspector may determine which of the houses is the taxpayer's principal private residence.

-As I have not received such notice from you, I hereby determine your principal and the principal and t cipa p -- ------ --- private be residence to for the p eriod
+As I have not received such notice from you, I hereby determine your principal private residence to be for the period